 Day 11-14: Atacama Desert

-The mountainous barren landscape of the Atacama Desert was nothing like we've ever see before.
-Not one tree or cactus.
-It truly felt like we were on Mars.
+The mountainous landscape of the Atacama Desert was like nothing we had ever seen before.
+It felt like we were on Mars.
+It was completely barren with not even one tree or cactus.
 We can see why NASA tests rovers here!

 The night sky was what we were the most excited for.
 The arid desert conditions and altitude make it arguably the best place in the world to see the stars and galaxies.
-The stars seemed closer, almost like you could touch them.
-They were vibrant in colour and brightness.
+The stars seemed closer, almost like you could touch them, and they were vibrant in colour and brightness.

 Amazing things to do in the Atacama Desert